victorFFFF/NYC_WIFI_FINDER/README.md

 # NYC_WIFI_FINDER
-An app that locates WiFi hotpots in NYC.
+Goal : To create an app that locates WiFi hotpots in NYC with many functionalities.